Christopher Allen Varlack

 - African-American Literature, African-American Sociopolitical Thought, African-American Popular Culture

-Dr. Christopher Allen Varlack is an assistant professor in the Department of English at Arcadia University (2020-present) where he teaches undergraduate as well as graduate courses in African-American literature, world literature, and creative writing.
+Dr. Christopher Allen Varlack is an associate professor in the Department of English at Arcadia University (2020-present) where he teaches undergraduate as well as graduate courses in African-American literature, world literature, and creative writing.
 Before joining the faculty at Arcadia, he worked with students as a full-time lecturer at UMBC (2014-2018), where he taught as part of the Individualized Study Program, the Honors College, and the Department of English.
 He has also served as a full-time lecturer in the Department of English and Language Arts at Morgan State University (2012-2014).

 When he is not in the classroom or producing scholarship, he can be found writing poetry and creative non-fiction addressing issues of social justice, identity, and race.
-For additional information about Dr. Varlack and his work, please visit his website at BlkLitProfessor.com.

 Publications